Updated: May 18

-Starting at 400m from Pont ar Daf car park, the walk took the the well maintained path known as the ‘motorway’.
-The National Trust have an outstanding description (including map) of this route here.
+Starting at 400m from Pont ar Daf car park, the walk took the well-maintained path known as the ‘motorway’.
+The National Trust has an outstanding description (including map) of this route here.
 Though I came back down the same path rather than the circular route.

 As it was only a short day walk: